 On November 29, 2017, the Board approved the dismissal of WithumSmith+Brown, PC ("Withum") as our independent registered public accounting firm.
 We communicated to Withum the Board's decision on November 29, 2017.
-The reports of Withum on our financial statements as of and for the two most recent fiscal years (ended December 31, 2016 and December 31, 2015) did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainties, audit scope or accounting principles except as follows: such audit report contained an explanatory paragraph in which Withum expressed substantial doubt as to our ability to continue as a going concern if we did not complete a business combination by September 16, 2017.
+The reports of Withum on our financial statements as of and for the fiscal years ended December 31, 2016 and December 31, 2015 did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainties, audit scope or accounting principles except as follows: such audit report contained an explanatory paragraph in which Withum expressed substantial doubt as to our ability to continue as a going concern if we did not complete a business combination by September 16, 2017.

-During our two most recent fiscal years (ended December 31, 2016 and December 31, 2015) and the subsequent interim period through November 29, 2017, there were no disagreements between us and Withum on any matter of accounting principles or practices, financial disclosure or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Withum, would have caused it to make reference to the subject matter of the disagreements in its reports on our financial statements for such years.

-During our two most recent fiscal years (ended December 31, 2016 and December 31, 2015) and the subsequent interim period through November 29, 2017, there were no "reportable events" as defined in SEC rules.
+During our fiscal years ended December 31, 2016 and December 31, 2015 and the subsequent interim period through November 29, 2017, there were no disagreements between us and Withum on any matter of accounting principles or practices, financial disclosure or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Withum, would have caused it to make reference to the subject matter of the disagreements in its reports on our financial statements for such years.
+During our fiscal year ended December 31, 2016 and December 31, 2015 and the subsequent interim period through November 29, 2017, there were no "reportable events" as defined in SEC rules.